How to Ignite Your Sales Conversion Funnels to Generate More Leads

 So, what is a sales funnel and why do you need it?

-A sales funnel, or a conversion funnel is a sum of steps that a prospect/visitor is following through your site towards their purpose corresponding to the stage of their customer journey.
+A sales funnel, or a sales conversion funnel is a sum of steps that a prospect/visitor is following through your site towards their purpose corresponding to the stage of their customer journey.
 In essence, users arrive on a landing page - from ads, mails or organic search -, and all the additional information and pages he is directed to achieve his immediate goal, is a sales funnel.

 Along this path, a large part of traffic that arrives on your site, will drop off in different points and in the final stage will arrive just a small part.
 This explains the form of the funnel, with a larger top and a smaller bottom.